 Federal Ministry for Economic Affairs and Climate Protection (BMWK)

-The project for the BMWK is being developed under the leadership of the Institute for Economic Structures Research mbH (GWS), with Prognos providing inputs for the GWS economic model.
-This concerns investments resulting from activities in the fields of climate protection, climate adaptation, and climate change.
+The report was prepared under the leadership of GWS.
+Prognos provided inputs for the GWS economic model.
+These focused in particular on investments resulting from activities in the areas of climate protection, climate adaptation and climate change.
+The results are now being incorporated into the short-term and medium-term economic forecasts of the BMWK.

-Project team: Dr Andreas Kemmler, Lukas Eiserbeck, Dr Jan Trenczek, Viktoria Leuschner, Josefine Droste, Jan Limbers, Dr Alexander Piégsa, Alex Auf der Maur, Inka Ziegenhagen
+Project team: Dr Andreas Kemmler, Lukas Sander, Dr Jan Trenczek, Viktoria Leuschner, Josefine Droste, Jan Limbers, Dr Alexander Piégsa, Alex Auf der Maur, Inka Ziegenhagen

 Senior Project Manager